A Guide to the Ernest J. Gaines Center

 Questions to consider:

-- Based on the novel, what role does the cemetery and the past play in relation to A Gathering of Old Men and to Gaines himself?
+- Based on the novel, what role do the cemetery and the past play in relation to A Gathering of Old Men and to Gaines himself?

 - In her editorial comments, Dorthea Oppenheimer said, "What’s [Candy's] role?
 She’s the last of her line.
 She’s an old-fashioned type of slave owner, although she’s a modern type of liberal.
 She finds out the men have minds of their own and doesn’t like it.
 They really are men, having wanted to prove it all of their lives…” Do you agree or disagree with Oppenheimer's assessment?
 What is her role in the novel?